The Dispossessed

 The story takes place on the fictional planet Urras and its moon Anarres (since Anarres is massive enough to hold an atmosphere, this is often described as a double planet system).
 In order to forestall an anarcho-syndical workers' rebellion, the major Urrasti states gave the revolutionaries the right to live on Anarres, along with a guarantee of non-interference, approximately two hundred years before the events of The Dispossessed.[2]
 Before this, Anarres had had no permanent settlements apart from some mining.

 The protagonist Shevek is a physicist attempting to develop a General Temporal Theory.
 The physics of the book describes time as having a much deeper, more complex structure than we understand it.
 It incorporates not only mathematics and physics, but also philosophy and ethics.
-The meaning of the theories in the book weaves nicely into the plot, not only describing abstract physical concepts, but the ups and downs of the …
+The meaning of the theories in the book weaves nicely into the plot, not only describing abstract physical concepts, but the ups and downs of …

 This was a slow starter, but I quite liked it when it got going, it's a really fun exploration of an anarchist communist and a plutocratic capitalist society meeting.